 What is mirin?

-Mirin is a sweet Japanese rice wine (similar to sake but with more sugar) that helps give teriyaki sauce its signature flavor.
-Most grocery stores will carry a version of it (I use Kikkoman brand - it's described as "mirin style sweet cooking seasoning" and sometimes "Aji-mirin"), which is fine for this recipe.
-If you want something a little more authentic, you may want to check an Asian foods specialty shop.
-Mirin substitutions: If you don't have mirin, try a dry sherry or sweet marsala wine.
+- Mirin is a sweet Japanese rice wine (similar to sake but with more sugar) that helps give teriyaki sauce its signature flavor.
+Most grocery stores will carry a version of it (I use Kikkoman brand; it’s described as “mirin style sweet cooking seasoning” and sometimes “Aji-mirin”), which is fine for this recipe.

-Keys to stir fry success:
+Keys to stir fry success

 - Prep everything beforehand.
 I am someone who usually cooks as I go along, but with stir fry you need everything to be ready to go!